nathanialaodell/skeetersweeper/README.md

 # skeetersweep

 > [!CAUTION]
-> This package is currently intended for INTERNAL use for thesis work at the University of Washington and has not been subject to CRAN review.
+> This package is currently intended for INTERNAL use in thesis work at the University of Washington and has not been subject to CRAN review.

 ### Preamble